fowlerontherun/rockmundo-genesis-project/docs/studio-booking.md

   4. Mood selection.
 - **Post-session report** summarising song progress and completion percentages.
 - **Notifications** dispatched to band members, session artists, and producers involved in the booking.
+- **Admin management** page lets staff add studios, setting their ratings and per-day pricing to feed the booking pool.